 Free Printable for Hospital

-If you’re concerned about your baby getting formula in the hospital (I’ve heard of it happening many times!) then print this image to make sure all the nurses and staff know that your baby should only get your breastmilk.
+If you’re concerned about your baby getting formula in the hospital (I’ve heard of it happening many times!) then print this image to post in your hospital room to make sure all the nurses and staff know that your baby should only get your breastmilk.

 Free Homemade Nursing Pads